 We all have felt this type of heady connection, this thrilling outlaw romance, at some point in our lives, I hope.
 I would regret anyone missing it, this lightning bolt that comes at any age, at any time, and we either rise to its challenge or drown our wolves in the bathtub like Paltrow's snuck cigarettes.
 Moonrise Kingdom commands you turn them loose and hope they don't get run over crossing the highway, but don't impede, or you will get bit.
 And this is maybe the best and most undrowned wolf of a film Anderson film he's ever released into the wild, it's a true wolf whirlwind.
 Did I cry?
 I did.

 4. THE PERKS OF BEING A WALLFLOWERIs this the best movie about the first love and acceptance of a mentally-scarred high school freshman?
 Yes.
-The heady acting chemistry of the three leads and the deep American Beauty-style cinematography turn 80s Pittsburgh into a magical place where anything is possible, including finding cool friends who recognize the beautiful genius buried inside you.
-As always it was in the pre-CD burner era, wherein this film is set, the bonding glue of friendship is mix tapes.
-Here they are so important that the music used--even if we've heard the songs before--seem deliriously new, even Dexy and the goddamned Midnight Runners.
+The heady acting chemistry of the three leads and the deep American Beauty-style cinematography turn 80s Pittsburgh into a magical place where anything is possible, including finding cool friends who recognize the beautiful genius buried inside you, and the bonding glue of friendship is still mix tapes.
+Here they are so important that the music used--even if we've heard the songs before, in the 80s--seem deliriously new, even Dexy and the goddamned Midnight Runners sound vividly alive.

-In addition to all that is a refreshing absence of the bawdy sexual humor that mars 95% of coming-of-age films, and the energy pulses so well with the colors that it becomes a dizzying dream I still can't let go of.
-Emma Watson made my knees weak, even when her longing is cliche'd she has the guts to ride right through.
-When a film is this good it can have cliches, because the actors will be so faithful to the material it transcends the ordinary.
-Ezra Miller blows any complaints about the gay best friend stereotype clean out of the picture and has such magical alive chemistry with Watson that when the movie was over I already missed them.
-I wanted to write them all a letter from camp.
-It's majestic.
+In addition to all that is a refreshing absence of the bawdy sexual humor that mars 91% of coming-of-age films, and the energy pulses so well with the colors that it becomes a dizzying dream I still can't let go of.
+Emma Watson made my knees weak all through this film, even when her character's longing risks becoming a cliche, she has the guts to ride right through and sell it like it's the first time it ever happened, to her or us, proving that when a film is this good it can have cliches, because the actors will be so faithful to the material it transcends the ordinary anyway.
+Meanwhile, Ezra Miller blows any complaints about the gay best friend stereotype clean out of the picture and has such magical alive chemistry with stepsister Watson that when the movie was over I already missed them.
+I wanted to write them all a letter from camp, and make them a mix tape.

 5. CLOUD ATLAS(7/12/13- I didn't see this until now-- but it had a profound effect on me, and still haunts me in some ways, to the point I had to travel back in time and add it to this list, bumping lesser titles off.
 If like me you avoided it because you're wary of Tom Hanks, maybe even especially if you're wary... you must come baaaack....see here)